Gregor Mendel: Rediscovery of Mendel's work

-Mendel's results were quickly replicated, and genetic linkage quickly worked out.
+Mendel's results were quickly replicated, and genetic linkage was quickly worked out.
 Biologists flocked to the theory; even though it was not yet applicable to many phenomena, it sought to give a genotypic understanding of heredity, which they felt was lacking in previous studies of heredity, which had focused on phenotypic approaches.
 Most prominent of these previous approaches was the biometric school of Karl Pearson and W. F. R. Weldon, which was based heavily on statistical studies of phenotype variation.
 The strongest opposition to this school came from William Bateson, who perhaps did the most in the early days of publicising the benefits of Mendel's theory (the word "genetics", and much of the discipline's other terminology, originated with Bateson).
 This debate between the biometricians and the Mendelians was extremely vigorous in the first two decades of the 20th century, with the biometricians claiming statistical and mathematical rigor, whereas the Mendelians claimed a better understanding of biology.
 Modern genetics shows that Mendelian heredity is, in fact, an inherently biological process, though not all genes of Mendel's experiments are yet understood.

 Ultimately, the two approaches were combined, especially by work conducted by R. A. Fisher as early as 1918.
 The combination, in the 1930s and 1940s, of Mendelian genetics with Darwin's theory of natural selection resulted in the modern synthesis of evolutionary biology.

 In the Soviet Union and the People's Republic of China, Mendelian genetics was rejected in favor of Lamarckism under the state policy of Lysenkoism, leading to imprisonment and even execution of Mendelian geneticists as well as massive famines in both of those countries.

 Modern analysis of the genes causing Mendel's pea phenotypes

 Mendel postulated that seven "factors" determine the features he studied in peas.
 These factors are called "genes" today, but the nature of these genes remained mysterious for more than a century.
-The effort to identify these genes lasted until 2025 when the last 3 genes were discovered.
+The effort to identify these genes lasted until 2025, when the last 3 genes were discovered.
 The seven genes are as follows (genes are abbreviated PsXYZ for Pisum sativum, the scientific name of the pea): the wrinkled phenotype of peas (wild-type round) is caused by an insertion in the PsSBE1 gene.
 The yellow phenotype (wild-type: green) is caused by an insertion or mutation in the PsSGR gene.
-The white phenotype of the flower color (wild-type: purple) is caused by a deletion in the PsbHLH gene.
+The white phenotype of the flower colour (wild-type: purple) is caused by a deletion in the PsbHLH gene.
 The dwarf phenotype is caused by the PsGA3ox1 gene while the pod color phenotype (yellow vs. green) is caused by the PsChlG gene.
-Finally, the pod shape is determined by the PsCLE41 gene which causes the constricted or inflated phenotypes and the PsCIK2/3 gene causes the terminal and axial flower position.
+Finally, the pod shape is determined by the PsCLE41 gene, which causes the constricted or inflated phenotypes, and the PsCIK2/3 gene causes the terminal and axial flower position.